 District 5 Representative

 Mary Kunkle is retired from Grant County PUD in Ephrata, where she served as Treasurer.
-Mary represents Moses Lake School District, and began her service in 1997.
+Mary represents a portion of the Moses Lake School District, and began her service in 1997.

 Marcia Henkle